Pesaro Madonna: Composition

 When Titian painted this altarpiece, he broke with a centuries-long tradition of placing the devotional figures (the Virgin and Child) in the center of the painting and the painted space.
 By doing this, he allowed for a greater sense of movement through the painting, presaging the Baroque period's more complicated compositional techniques.

-The painting is particularly innovative and shows an example of developed High-Renaissance style, as Titian has used diagonal and triangular principles to draw the viewer's eye up to the Madonna and Child, thus creating hierarchy within the work and shows that the Pesaro family are pious.
+The painting is particularly innovative and shows an example of developed High-Renaissance style, as Titian has used diagonal and triangular principles to draw the viewer's eye up to the Madonna and Child, thus creating hierarchy within the work and showing that the Pesaro family are pious.

-The architectural setting, involving the two large columns (which have been cropped to fit the altarpiece) draw emphasis vertically and to the height of the work; which draws the eye Heavenwards.
-These columns in the center of the painting are unprecedented in Renaissance painting, and are the subject of some controversy.
+The architectural setting, involving the two large columns (which have been cropped to fit the altarpiece), draws emphasis vertically and to the height of the work, which draws the eye Heavenwards.
+These columns in the center of the painting are unprecedented in Renaissance painting and are the subject of some controversy.
 X-rays reveal that Titian painted several other architectural elements in their place before settling on the columns.
 Some critics have even speculated that Titian did not paint the columns.
 The outdoors setting suggests that the activity is taking place in a portico, in which the grandeur of the columns somehow belittles the human beings which leave the figures and the viewer almost in awe of the greater implied force.

-Removal and Restoration
+Removal and restoration

 Following the May 2012 earthquakes in Northern Italy, Titian's painting was removed from view and began a lengthy conservation treatment funded by the non-profit organization Save Venice Inc. While the painting was being conserved, a replica photograph was displayed in the church.
 On September 21, 2017, more than 400 people attended a ceremony celebrating the re-installation of Titian's restored altarpiece.